-In my previous blog, I talked about what coaching is and how, at a general level, it works.
+In a previous blog, I talked about what coaching is and how, at a general level, it works.
 Now I want to be more specific, and look at the relationship between coaching and NLP, an area I have worked in for many years.
 I believe very strongly that both have a great deal to contribute to each other.

 What does coaching gain from NLP?